YorkL123/SpikeExcercise/README.md

 Developed the Login screen for the UW-Live Well App.
 Created login screen with all possible routes as specified in write-up and UML document.

 ## 09/30/2019
 Created a GitHub repository for my UW-Live Well mobile app.
 Wanted to do this so I could get better practice with using Git as my version control system.
 Importing developer journal so that I can also make commits to the README file.
 Watched tutorials on how to connect my React Native app to Firebase.
+Installed Firebase into my React project.
+Added ability to 'Create Account' and 'Continue as a Guest' from the main login page.